Contact Us

 Home Department: Zoology & Physiology

 I am broadly interested in the effects of climate, human activities, and species interactions on organismal survival and reproduction and species distributions.
-I am especially interested in avian ecology.
 I have done previous work in the Atlantic Ocean focused on clams.
-My current work is investigating the impacts of wind farm development on sage grouse in Southern Montana.
+My current work is investigating the historic and modern species distributions and conservation status of native mussels in Wyoming.

 Visit Alexis' website for more about her research.